Nick Haughton: Career

 After being released from Bolton Wanderers, Haughton joined Curzon Ashton FC.
 Haughton then went on to shine for Trafford FC's scholars which earned him a call up for England Schools.
 He subsequently began his playing career in the North West Counties League with Runcorn Town.
 After a trial at Middlesbrough FC, He joined Fleetwood Town in February 2014 following a trial, and was immediately loaned out to Nantwich Town of the Northern Premier League.
 He signed a new contract with Fleetwood in September 2014 to keep him tied to the club until 2017.
 He made his debut for the "Cod Army" in the Football League on 4 October 2014, coming on for Antoni Sarcevic 68 minutes into a 1–0 win over Port Vale at Highbury Stadium.

 In November 2016 he went out on loan to Salford City.

-In January 2018 he joined Salford City on a permanent contract on a two and a half year deal.
+In January 2018 he joined Salford City on a permanent contract on a two-and-a-half-year deal.

 In late October 2018 he moved to AFC Fylde.
+The 2022–23 season saw Fylde promoted as National League North Champions with Haughton finishing the season as the division's top goalscorer, winning the Player of the Season award.
+On 22 May 2023, Haughton signed a two-year deal with Fylde, with the option of a further year.

+On 6 August 2025, Haughton returned to the National League following AFC Fylde's relegation, joining Forest Green Rovers for an undisclosed fee.

+Personal life

+Haughton is currently dating former New Zealand international Laura Merrin.